Leg3ndary/TagScript-Fork/README.md

 ### July 08, 2022

-Testing for this benchmark used the following seeds and test strings, and was ran `1,000` times.
+Testing for this benchmark used the following seeds and test strings, this was ran `1,000` times.

 ```yaml
 Seeds: {message: Hello, this is my message.}